How To Prepare For Med School Interviews: Common Questions

 7. How Do I Write a Medical School Interview Thank-You Letter?

-In your thank-you letter after your med school interview, you should express sincere gratitude for the opportunity.
+You should express sincere gratitude for the opportunity in your thank-you letter after your med school interview.
 You can keep it brief and professional, but you should still personalize it.

 The primary goal is to genuinely thank your interviewer for their time and express appreciation for the conversation you had.
 You can also subtly reinforce why you are an ideal candidate, but that should come as the secondary purpose.